MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 ## Configure by using XMLA script

-Those properties that can't be set in the Properties page in SSMS or in the msmdrsrv.ini file (SSAS only) can be set by using the [XMLA Alter Element](../xmla/xml-elements-commands/alter-element-xmla.md) in an XMLA script in SSMS.
+Those properties that can't be set in the Properties page in SSMS (such as AdminTimeOut and MaxIntermediateRowsetSize) or in the msmdrsrv.ini file (SSAS only) can be set by using the [XMLA Alter Element](../xmla/xml-elements-commands/alter-element-xmla.md) in an XMLA script in SSMS.

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"